Advertisement

 But, if your company has operated successfully during the pandemic, with everyone working at home, or with parents shifting their hours around to home-school children, it might be harder to argue that your post-pandemic request is detrimental.

-If your boss turns down your request for flexible working, they should give a good explanation of why they can’t accommodate your request.
+If your boss turns down your request for flexible working, they should give a good explanation of why they can’t accommodate it.

 In a recent case, an Employment Tribunal found that refusing a female employee’s request for flexible working – which would have enabled her to collect her daughter from nursery – was an act of indirect sex discrimination.